KitchenAid

 - If the gasket is damaged or hardened, replace it with a KitchenAid-specific door gasket.

-- If water appears to leak from the very bottom center, the lower door seal (behind the inner door panel) may need replacement.
+- If water appears to leak from the very bottom center, the lower door seal (located behind the inner door panel) may need replacement.

 Detergent check: